GeoX-Lab/RS-GPT4V/README.md

 ## Experimental Details and Supplement Materials
-More details and supplement experimental results can be found at [CMN_supplements](https://neurips2021-cmn-rebuttal.github.io).
+More details and supplement experimental results are coming.

 ## Citation
 If our repo is helpful, please cite our work as follows: